nazgul-beta/code-qa-system/README.md

 ## Troubleshooting

 1. **API Key Issues**:
-   - Ensure your OpenAI API key has access to required models
+   - Ensure your OpenAI API key is correctly set in the `.env` file
    - New API keys may take 5-10 minutes to fully activate

-2. **Rate Limits**:
-   - If you encounter GitHub API rate limits, add a GitHub token
-   - For heavy usage, consider upgrading your OpenAI API tier

-3. **Model Access**:
-   - If you see "model not found" errors, wait a few minutes for API access to propagate
+   - If you see "model not found" errors, verify your API key has access to gpt-4o-mini and text-embedding-3-large models

-   - Verify your OpenAI account has access to required models
+2. **Installation Issues**:
+   - Make sure you're using Python 3.11 or higher: `python --version`
+   - If you encounter GPU-related errors, you can safely ignore them as we use CPU-only versions
+   - For package conflicts, try creating a fresh virtual environment:
+     ```bash
+     python -m venv venv
+     source venv/bin/activate  # On Windows: venv\Scripts\activate
+     pip install --upgrade pip
+     pip install -r requirements.txt
+     ```

+3. **GitHub API Limits**:
+   - Without a token, you're limited to 60 requests per hour
+   - Add a GitHub token to increase this to 5000 requests per hour
+   - Create a token at: https://github.com/settings/tokens

+4. **Runtime Issues**:
+   - If the application seems slow, it's usually due to API rate limits or large repositories
+   - For better performance, ensure good internet connectivity
+   - The first run might be slower as it needs to download models and process the repository

 ## Architecture